anonAccount99/ps16-etsi-pki/README.md

 * **Persistent Storage:** By default, certificates and keys are kept in memory or local files inside the containers.
 The Root CA, EA, and AA likely generate a key pair (and self-signed or cross-signed certificates) at first startup.
 In the current setup, these are not persisted outside the container (so each fresh start resets the PKI).
 For a real deployment, you would attach volumes to persist the keystores or use an external database/HSMS.
 * **Environment Variables:** The Docker Compose file defines some env variables (like WildFly admin credentials).
 You can also pass in environment variables to tweak configurations; for example, if the code were designed to read a specific env var for overriding the default URLs or cryptographic settings (not explicitly implemented in this version, but could be extended).
 * **Logging:** Logging levels can be adjusted via standard Java logging config or WildFly configuration.
 By default, important actions (certificate issuance, requests, errors) are logged to console.

-## Project Structure

-The repository is organized into multiple modules, each in its own directory under the root:

-* **c2c-common-groupsig/** – Core library containing the implementations of data structures and crypto functions according to ETSI TS 103 097 / IEEE 1609.2.
-This includes certificate formats, message signing and verification, encoders/decoders, and utility classes.
-(It’s essentially an updated version of a C-ITS security library with group signature support added.)
-* **root-ca/** – The Root Certificate Authority service.
-This module produces a WAR that, when deployed, runs a service listening (by default) at context path `/root`.
-It holds the Root CA key pair and issues certificates to subordinate CAs.
-Key contents:

-    * *Services & API:* Contains a `RootCert` resource (for retrieving the root certificate) and a `SignCaCert` resource (used by subordinate CAs to get their CSR signed by the root).
-The `Setup` singleton bean in this module likely generates the Root CA key on first run (or loads a preset one) and registers it for use.
-    * *Dockerfile:* Builds the war and sets up the environment for this service.
-* **ea-ca/** – The Enrollment Authority module.
-WAR runs at context `/ea`.
-Responsible for issuing **Enrollment Certificates** to vehicles (ITS stations).
-Key contents:

-    * `EnrollmentCertificate` API (handles incoming requests for enrollment certs, probably expecting some identification or public key from the station and returning a signed certificate).
-    * `EaCertificate` resource (for retrieving the EA’s own certificate, which is signed by the Root CA).
-The EA on startup likely uses `SignCaCert` from Root CA to obtain its cert if not already present.
-    * Possibly an `EnrollmentVerification` API (used by AA to verify a given enrollment cert’s validity, if the workflow requires cross-checking with EA).
-    * *Setup logic:* On startup, if the EA doesn’t have a valid cert, it may generate a key pair and call Root CA’s API to get signed.
-It then stores its certificate (for serving to others).
-* **aa-ca/** – The Authorization Authority module.
-WAR at context `/aa`.
-Issues **Authorization Tickets** (short-term anonymous certificates) to stations:

-    * `AuthorizationTicket` API endpoint for stations to request pseudonym certificates.
-The station must provide its enrollment certificate (or a digest of it) as proof.
-The AA will typically verify that the enrollment cert was issued by a trusted EA (possibly by checking the signature using the EA’s cert or contacting the EA’s verification service).
-If valid, the AA issues one or more authorization certificates (which might be downloaded or pushed to the station).
-    * `AaCert` resource (for retrieving the AA’s own certificate, signed by the Root CA).
-    * *Setup:* Similar to EA, the AA module on startup ensures it has a certificate (signed by Root CA).
-It may either get signed directly by Root CA or through an intermediate (depending on PKI design, but from code it looks like Root CA signs both EA and AA).
-The AA’s Setup bean likely handles key generation and obtaining the cert.
-* **its-station/** – The ITS Station simulator module.
-This is an application that acts as a vehicle’s on-board unit (OBU):

-    * On startup, a `Setup` singleton bean triggers the enrollment and authorization process: it generates a vehicle key pair (if not existing), contacts the EA’s `/enrollment-certificate` API to get an enrollment cert, then uses that to call the AA’s `/authorization-ticket` API.
-The obtained certificates are stored (likely in memory or a simple file) via the `CertStore` from the common library.
-    * Contains `DenmTransmitter` and `DenmReceiver` components (possibly as EJBs or threads).
-The transmitter can periodically or on-demand create a DENM message, sign it with the vehicle’s current authorization certificate (group signature or regular ECDSA depending on config), and send it via UDP broadcast on port 30000.
-The receiver listens on that port for any incoming DENMs from other stations and verifies them (using the certificate chain and CRL info from CAs).
-    * REST endpoints: `Denm` resource (e.g., `POST /api/denm/trigger/{id}`) to allow external triggering of a DENM broadcast.
-This could be used to instruct the station to send a specific message (perhaps `{id}` could select different test scenarios).
-There is also a `Resource` class (possibly a base path ping or general endpoint).
-The station’s JAX-RS application is configured with base path `/api` (see `ObuConfig` class).
-    * *Dockerfile:* Similar pattern to CA services – builds the station WAR, sets up libgroupsig, etc., and deploys on WildFly.
-The station container joins two networks in Docker: one shared with the CAs (to reach their services by name) and one separate `its-stations-net` (which could simulate an ad-hoc network for broadcasting DENMs among station containers).
-* **docker-compose.yml** – Orchestration file to build and run all components together.
-Defines networks and service dependencies so that, for example, the EA waits for Root CA to be available before starting, etc..
-This file is handy for quickly spinning up the entire demonstration PKI environment.

-Other notable files and folders:

-* **LICENSE.txt** – The license file for the project (AGPL-3.0).
-* **README.adoc / README.md** – Documentation files (in AsciiDoc and Markdown) found in the common library and each module.
-(Some sub-module README files were placeholders.)
-This combined README (you’re reading) is synthesized from those and the code.
-* **Gradle build scripts** – `build.gradle` in each module and a root `settings.gradle` that defines the multi-project structure.
-They configure dependencies like BouncyCastle and the libgroupsig wrapper JAR (`com.ibm.jgroupsig:1.1.0`).
 * **.gitmodules** – Indicates this project was structured with Git submodules for each component in its original repository form.
 Each submodule corresponds to one of the directories above (root-ca, ea-ca, etc.), which were likely individual repositories (e.g., on a GitLab instance) combined here.

 The codebase is logically separated by component, which makes it easier to understand each part of the system independently (e.g., one can focus on `aa-ca` to see how the AA works, etc.).